Program and Impact

 Since establishing Tatum’s Totes we have heard stories of children who arrived at DCF offices with plastic bags that included everything they owned – which was not much, and often did not include what these children and the family they were joining needed to support that transition.

 “Every day children enter foster care with absolutely nothing or little to nothing, we were told that one boy didn’t even have a pair of socks in the middle of winter.
 These children deserve more than that.
 The plan is to help make this transition as easy as possible for them.
 We help to provide not only the basics like a sturdy backpack, books, socks, hygiene items (like soap, a toothbrush, paste and floss), and blanket, but something that a child can cherish, like a stuffed animal, toy, or game.
 We hope that, along with the foster family they are going to live with, we are giving these children back a part of their childhood.” says Pam Bailey, Director of Operations at Green Mountain United Way.

-In 2016 Green Mountain United Way provided nearly 80 backpacks to children transition into foster care.
+In 2020 Green Mountain United Way provided 336 backpacks to children transition into foster care.
 In 2016, that number was just 80.
 Sadly, we expect the number to continue to increase.

 Tatum’s Totes is available to all children transitioning into foster care in the Barre, Newport, and St. Johnsbury Department for Children and Families Districts, coordinated by Green Mountain United Way.
 This program is available to all children entering foster care in the state of Vermont.
 To access this program, families work directly through contacts within the Department for Children and Families.

 We have seen overwhelming support for this program since establishing it in our service areas.
 To support this program please click the Donate button above.